Harness racing at the Waukegan Fair's race track, Waukegan, Illinois, circa 1878.

 Prairie King (King Heyday's sire), photographed in 1890

 at the Swanbrough Stock Farm.
-(BBDM DeWolf Collection)
+Dunn Museum, DeWolf Collection

 The stock farm was owned and operated by John W. Swanbrough (1843 - 1924), who fought with the 96th Illinois in the Civil War.
 Swanbrough was a member of the Illinois Association of Horse Breeders, and served as Lake County Sheriff (1876-1886).